 How To Host a Virtual Dinner Party

 In the age of coronavirus, socialising has taken on a new guise.
 Everything has gone digital – dates, coffee mornings, and our favourite: dinner parties.
 With help from a few experts, we’ve put together a guide to hosting the perfect virtual dinner party, with tips on everything from technology to food to atmosphere.

 First thing’s first: which video calling app will you choose for your virtual dinner party?
 There are numerous options, but these are the frontrunners:

 Zoom: Widely used for everything from work calls to webinars to virtual drinks, Zoom is a great all-rounder, allowing up to 100 people in one call (though we’d recommend sticking to four to six guests to minimise technology issues).
 Choose between two display options: the gallery view, which allows you to see multiple participants at the same time, and the format which intuitively switches to whoever is speaking.
 It’s free to use, but there’s a 40-minute time limit for three or more users, unless you upgrade to one of their pricing plans.

-Houseparty: In the absence of actual house parties, this app has soared in popularity – downloads rose from an average of 130,000 per week in February to two million per week throughout March.
-While chatting to friends you can play trivia and games – a post-dinner activity, perhaps?
+Houseparty: In the absence of actual house parties, this app soared in popularity during the first lockdown – downloads rose from an average of 130,000 per week in February 2020 to two million per week throughout March 2020.
+The hype has died down since then, but it’s still a fun option – particularly as you can play trivia and games while chatting to friends – a post-dinner activity, perhaps?
 Just be sure to ‘lock the room’, or anyone on your friends list can jump in on the call uninvited.

 Skype: The original video calling app has been somewhat forgotten amid all the cool newbies, but there’s nothing like a classic.
 Skype can be downloaded for free on any mobile device, tablet or desktop, the quality is high, and you can have up to 25 people on a call at a time.